yogesh-studypad/cocos-docs/editors_and_tools/creator-chapters/components/button.md

 # Button component reference

-Button component could respond to user's click action, when user click Button, the Button status itself will be changed.
-Besides, Button also enables user to respond to a self-defining action after click operation.
+The button component responds to a click from the user.
+When the user clicks a Button, its status will change.
+In addition, users can assign a custom behavior to buttons' click event.

 ![button.png](./button/button.png)

 ![button-color](./button/button-color.png)

-Click the `add component` button at the bottom of **attribute inspector** and select `Button` from `add UI component`, then you can add Button component to the node.
+Click the ‘add component’ button at the bottom of the **attribute inspector** and select ‘Button’ from ‘add UI component’.
+You can then add the Button component to the node.

 ## Button attribute

 | Attribute |   Function explanation
 | -------------- | ----------- |
-|interactable| Boolean type, if set false, then Button component enters forbidden state.
+|Interactable| Boolean type, if set to false then the Button component enters the forbidden state.
 |Transition| Enumeration type, including NONE, COLOR and SPRITE.
 Each type corresponds to a different Transition setting.
-Please check more detailed information in chapter `Button Transition`.
+Please check more detailed information in the chapter ‘Button Transition’.
-|Click Event| Default list type is null, each event user added is composed of node reference, component name and a response function.
-Please check more detailed information in chapter `Button Event`
+|Click Event| Default list type is null.
+Each event added by the user is composed of the node reference, component name and a response function.
+Please check more detailed information in the chapter ‘Button Event’.

 ### Button Transition
-Button Transition is used to designate status indicating when user click Button.
-Currently it has NONE,COLOR and SPRITE.
+Button Transition is used to indicate the status of the Button when clicked by the user.
+Currently the types available are NONE, COLOR and SPRITE.

 ![transition](./button/transition.png)